robin-raq/nurture-frontend/README.md

 ------------

 Nurture is an app that aims to provide users a convenient and fun way to learn about and shop for house plants.
-Users can add items to and remove iterms from their cart .
+Users can add items to and remove items from their cart .
 Users can click on a plant to see more details about it.
 Users can create an order from items in their cart.
 Users can delete an order.

 **Tech Stack**
 --------------